What Are The Types Of Motor Vehicle Accidents?

 It's only safe to change from one lane to another lane under certain conditions.
 When a driver changes from their lane into another one when it's not safe to do so, serious injuries can result.
 Sometimes the passenger side of the unsafe lane change vehicle moves to its right, crashing into the driver's door of another car.

 My name is Renée Yvonne Gardner, the accident attorney at Gardner Law.
 I'm experienced with personal injury and wrongful death accident.
-If you got hurt in an accident, call me at (408) 214-5555 or message me: message me here.
+If you got hurt in an accident, message me here: message me here.